jundalisay/spblist/content/en/research/descartes/philosophy/part-3/article-48.md

 ---
-title: "The Dynamics pf the 2nd Element"
+title: "The Dynamics of the 2nd Element"
 heading: Articles 47-54
 weight: 30
 description: "Understanding the effort towards motion in inanimate objects"